destaMo/Scrum-Notes/content/qa/junior.md

 - Show me how to simulate specific states:
   * Change your location
   * Change your timezone
-- Run a basic performance test in Lighthouse and analyze the results
+- Use Web Vitals to find out some basic information about the application's performance
 - Use Browserstack to test on different OSes, browsers and resolutions

 ---